Athens & Cyclades Islands

 Day 2, Athens

-Today you will have a morning guided walking tour of Athens.
+Today you will have a guided walking and foodie tour of Athens.
 You will start at the Acropolis, the most famous and impressive of Athens’ ruins.
 This dramatic citadel is perched on a rocky outcrop overlooking the city and contains a number of remarkably preserved ancient structures, including the Parthenon.
 After time to explore, your guide will take you down off the hill into the maze of narrow streets that comprise Plaka village.
 This is the oldest part of Athens and a delightful place to wander with big bushes of pink bougainvillea spilling out over pavement cafes and souvenir shops.
 Continue on foot, weaving through the alleyways and taking in all of the most important Greek and Roman sites.

-You can either have a free afternoon to further explore by yourselves or we can include a food tour.
+Now for the foodie element, yum!
 Greece’s cuisine is world-renowned and you will have the opportunity to sample some of the country’s most iconic dishes as well as less well-known delicacies.
 These may include little pastry parcels filled with feta, tasty skewers of marinated chicken doused in olive oil and gooey baklava, oozing sweetness.

 Day 3 Athens – Naxos